thepremiumcoder/serverless-todo-app-aws-lambda/README.md

 # TODO items

-The application should store TODO items, and each TODO item contains the following fields:
+The application stores TODO items, and each TODO item contains the following fields:

 * `todoId` (string) - a unique id for an item
+* `userId` (string) - id of a user who created  an item
 * `createdAt` (string) - date and time when an item was created
 * `name` (string) - name of a TODO item (e.g. "Change a light bulb")
 * `dueDate` (string) - date and time by which an item should be completed
 * `done` (boolean) - true if an item was completed, false otherwise
 * `attachmentUrl` (string) (optional) - a URL pointing to an image attached to a TODO item

-You might also store an id of a user who created a TODO item.

 ## Prerequisites